Expat Life Support as Unique as You are

 For 12 years Carole lived overseas, with her husband and daughter, plus assorted pets.
 She first moved to Tokyo, Japan in 2006 as a ‘trailing spouse’, with a 5-year-old daughter and two cats.

-After five years in Tokyo – including one huge earthquake – the family move to Berlin, Germany with one cat and a new dog.
+After five years in Tokyo – including one huge earthquake – the family moved to Berlin, Germany with one cat and a new dog.
 From there, they moved to Pretoria, South Africa and repatriated to the UK in 2018 with two completely different cats, the same dog, and a teenager (yikes!).

 So, Carole has experience of both ends of expat life – there and back again!